Hansamalee0630/Data_Engineering_Project/README.md

 - Detailed order data table

 ## Machine Learning Model
-The application includes a logistic regression model that predicts whether a customer is likely to be a repeat purchaser based on their order history and spending patterns.
+The application includes a lenear regression model that predicts whether a customer is likely to be a repeat purchaser based on their order history and spending patterns.

 ## Project Components
 - `src/app/streamlit_app.py`: Main Streamlit application